dreamcatcher-tech/dreamcatcher-stack/pkg/interblock/src/w305-libp2p/Interpulse Protocol.md

 12. Programmatically subscriptions are managed using [async iterables](https://www.npmjs.com/package/streaming-iterables) because this is the default way libp2p handles protocol transmissions
 13. Protocol state is stored in ram because a reboot requires the connections to be re-established and re-authenticated.
 We may store peer:address mappings later, to help speed up rediscovery
 14. No subscription request is refused, it may have been silently discarded if the requester failed to meet permissions
+15. Requests need to provide path information so the receivers know how to find the destination chain.
+Replies do not provide path info as the sender is responsible for having their chains ready to receive.
+Basically Requesters have the energy burden, and replies are the laziest possible.

 ## Pathing on the target engine

 There is no map of chainIds on the engine, so the target chain must be discovered by path.
 The sender must know the path relative to the share they are receiving.
 In the advent that the path changes between when they transmit and when they send a result, they can resent the announce with the new path.
 They should not be punished for sending with an invalid path, provided the attempt was in earnest, so they should send the pulselink for the share they are basing the path off.

+Interpulses that are replies only and not requests need not provide pathing information.
+If the sender rebooted, then tension records would cause it to recover what the outbound requests were already, permitting a direct lookup of the address.

+## Complex to Complex communication

+If the ACL permits it, then nested chains in one complex could talk to nested chains in another complex by referencing the root of the complex.
+The root acts like a socket in this case, and provides a means for receiver to work out permissions, and on response, for the sender to locate the sender if they have crashed and lost their cache of latest.

 ## Implementation

+### New Pulse created

 Each new pulse that triggers the announce() function in endurance, triggers this process: